CodeYourFuture/CYF-PD/content/blocks/importance-of-helping-each-other-prep/readme.md

   on how helping others makes us happier but it matters how we help.

   * Read about ‘helper’s high’ [here.](https://www.happierhuman.com/helpers-high/)

+  * Read what is the collective job search [here](https://module-graduates.codeyourfuture.io/further-activities/collective-job-search/the-power-of-linkedin)
 introduction: Helping others is a foundational value at CYF.
 This week you will explore what helping each other means in the CYF community.
 Let’s start with exploring why helping others makes you happier.